oasaleh/adhan/README.md

 further runs: `--fajr-azaan-volume` and `azaan-volume`.
 You can control the volume of the Azaan by supplying numbers in millibels.
 To get more information on how to select the values, run the command with `-h`.

-## Configuring custom actions before/after adhan
+## Configuring custom actions before/after athan

-Sometimes it is needed to run custom commands either before, after or before and after playing adhan.
+Sometimes it is needed to run custom commands either before, after or before and after playing athan.
 For example, if you have [Quran playing continuously](https://github.com/LintangWisesa/RPi_QuranSpeaker), you would want to pause and resume the playback.
 Another example, is to set your status on a social network, or a calendar, to block/unblock the Internet using [pi.hole rules](https://docs.pi-hole.net/), ... etc.

 You can easily do this by adding scripts in the following directories:
-- `before-hooks.d`: Scripts to run before adhan playback
+- `before-hooks.d`: Scripts to run before athan playback
-- `after-hooks.d`: Scripts to run after adhan playback
+- `after-hooks.d`: Scripts to run after athan playback

 ### Example:
 To pause/resume Quran playback if using the